Welcome to E2P Simulator! This guide will help you understand what it does,

 Where P is Precision (PPV) and R is Recall (Sensitivity).
 These integrals are computed using trapezoidal numerical integration.

-Decision Curve Analysis (Vickers & Elkin, 2006) evaluates the clinical utility of a predictive model or a single predictor by plotting net benefit across different threshold probabilities.
-Unlike ROC and PR curves that focus on discrimination, DCA incorporates the relative costs of false positives and false negatives, helping determine whether using a prediction model to guide treatment decisions provides more benefit than simple strategies.
+Decision Curve Analysis (Vickers & Elkin, 2006) evaluates the utility of a predictive model or a single predictor by plotting net benefit across different threshold probabilities.
+Unlike ROC and PR curves that focus on discrimination, DCA incorporates the relative costs of false positives and false negatives, helping determine whether using a prediction model to guide decisions provides more benefit than simple strategies.

 A DCA plot typically includes three key curves: